ibm-cloud-docs/codeengine/project.md

 ### Restoring deleted projects from the console
 {: #restore-softdelete-project-ui}

-After you soft delete a project (or delete the project with reclamation), you can restore it or permanently delete it from the console.
+After you soft delete a project, you can restore it or permanently delete it from the console.
 You must restore your project within 7 days or it is permanently deleted.

 1. From the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}, view the list of projects in your region.
 The number of project reclamations is displayed.
 2. Click the link for `project reclamations`.
-3. From the **Project reclamations** page, you can view the number of days remaining that you can restore your project.
+3. From the **Project reclamations** page, you can view the number of remaining days that you can restore your project.
     * To restore your project, click the restore icon.
     * To permanently delete your project, click the delete icon.

-If you take no action on deleted projects that are listed on the **Project reclamations** page, the project is automatically deleted permanently after 7 days.
+If you take no action on a project that is listed on the **Project reclamations** page, the project is automatically deleted permanently after 7 days.

 ### Restoring deleted projects with the CLI
 {: #restore-softdelete-project-cli}